-a.
-A radiological incident can occur where RAM or radiationproducing equipment are used, stored, or transported.
-The magnitude of the incident and the severity of consequences will determine the level of response.

-b.
-Per reference (d), the following conditions, situations and occurrences shall be considered as radiological incidents:

-(1) External radiation exposure in excess of the limits of reference (e).

-(2) External radiation exposure in excess of the ACLs in reference (e).

-(3) Personnel contamination above the levels of reference (e).

-(4) Exposure of personnel to airborne radioactivity above 10 percent of the derived airborne concentrations of Appendix B of reference (b) 20 without respiratory protection.
+- a.
+A radiological incident can occur where RAM or radiation producing equipment are used, stored, or transported.
+The magnitude of the incident and the severity of consequences will determine the level of response. - b.
+Per reference (e), the following conditions, situations and occurrences shall be considered as radiological incidents: - (1) External radiation exposure in excess of the limits of reference (e). - (2) External radiation exposure in excess of the Alternate Concentration Limits (ACL) in reference (e). - (3) Personnel contamination above the levels of reference (e). - (4) Exposure of personnel to airborne radioactivity above 10 percent of the derived airborne concentrations of Appendix B of reference (b) 20 without respiratory protection.

-(5) A mishap resulting in the inhalation or ingestion of a measurable quantity of RAM.

-(6) Unauthorized or accidental entry of personnel into a high radiation area or unauthorized or accidental entry into a radiation area and the person or persons receives an estimated unmonitored exposure of greater than two mrem.

-(7) Entry into a high radiation area without the required dosimeter and exposure of one mrem or more.

-(8) Spills of RAM outside controlled areas.

-(9) Theft or loss of RAM or machines that produce ionizing radiation.

-(10) Release of RAM into the environment above the effluent limits of Appendix B of reference (b) 20.

-(11) Receipt of packages with contamination or radiation levels in excess of reference (b) 71 limits.

-(12) Leaking sealed radioactive source.

-(13) Discharges or spills of material or fluids that might be considered pollutants which endanger critical water areas, have the potential to generate public concern, become the focus of enforcement action, have domestic or international implications, or pose a threat to public health or welfare.

-(14) Unauthorized disposal of RAM.

-c.
-Each command shall, upon discovery of the event, immediately report to the NAVSEADET RASO, IRSM and the chain of command any event listed in paragraph 13b above.

-d.
-Initial notification to the NAVSEADET RASO shall be made by telephone at (757) 887-4692.
-If after normal work hours, contact the emergency number provided on the NAVSEADET RASO's after-hours voice message.

-e.
-An initial follow-up written report shall be made within 10 days with updated reports to be determined by the NAVSEADET RASO as outlined in reference (e).
-The written report shall include:

-(1) A description of the operation, date, time, individual(s) involved, doses received, etc.

-(2) A description of the circumstances under which the accident or incident occurred.

-(3) Exposures of individuals to radiation, circumstances under which the exposures occurred, and the possible total effective dose equivalent to persons in unrestricted areas.
+- (5) A mishap resulting in the inhalation or ingestion of a measurable quantity of RAM. - (6) Unauthorized or accidental entry of personnel into a high radiation area or unauthorized or accidental entry into a radiation area and the person or persons receives an estimated unmonitored exposure of greater than two mrem. - (7) Entry into a high radiation area without the required dosimeter and exposure of one mrem or more. - (8) Spills of RAM outside controlled areas. - (9) Theft or loss of RAM or machines that produce ionizing radiation. - (10) Release of RAM into the environment above the effluent limits of Appendix B of reference (b) 20. - (11) Receipt of packages with contamination or radiation levels in excess of reference (b) 71, limits. - (12) Leaking sealed radioactive source. - (13) Discharges or spills of material or fluids that might be considered pollutants which endanger critical water areas, have the potential to generate public concern, become the focus of enforcement action, have domestic or international implications, or pose a threat to public health or welfare. - (14) Unauthorized disposal of RAM. - c.
+Each command shall, upon discovery of the event, immediately report to the NAVSEA DET RASO, IRSM, and the chain-of-command any event listed in paragraph 13b above. - d.
+Initial notification to the NAVSEA DET RASO shall be made by telephone at (757) 887-4692.
+If after normal work hours, contact the emergency number provided on the NAVSEA DET RASO's after-hours voice message. - e.
+An initial follow-up written report shall be made within 10 days with updated reports to be determined by the NAVSEA DET RASO as outlined in reference (e).
+The written report shall include: - (1) A description of the operation, date, time, and individual(s) involved. - (2) Exposures of individuals to radiation, circumstances under which the exposures occurred, and the possible total effective dose equivalent to persons in unrestricted areas.

+MAR D 6 2023
-(4) A determination of the cause(s), immediate actions taken, long- term corrective actions planned to prevent recurrence, and the "Plan of Actions and Milestones".

-(5) An assessment of the radiological significance of the event.

-(6) Signature of the Commander, CO, or OIC.
+- (3) A determination of the cause(s), immediate actions taken, long-term corrective actions planned to prevent recurrence, and the Plan of Actions and Milestones. - (4) An assessment of the radiological significance of the event. - (5) Signature of the CG, Commander, CO, or OIC.